PsychoActivity/VisiWallet/README.md

    1. The person would take a picture with this app, generating a photowallet.

    2. The person would then copy and reprocess the copied photo, not losing any visual information about the photo but rearranging the binary information of the photo.
-This can be done with a simple compression algorithm such as JPEG.
+This can be done with any simple lossy compression algorithm such as JPEG.
+In this way, the compression algorithm acts as a one way function, making it infeasible compute the original dataset(image) that was used to generate the result.

    3. The person's compressed copy of the photo is then given to a trusted person with a notification in the case of death to look for a visually identical photo which would be somewhere in the possession of the sender.